-There’s also a 180-mile-long greenway that runs throughout the city, 90 miles of which are off road trails.
-The greenway is very popular for cyclists who don’t want to fight traffic, and since most of us don’t travel with a bike, you can rent one from mobile bike rental Bike the Greenway.
-Take a tour on wheels with Green Fleet Bicycle Tours or rent a Nashville B-cycle at one of more than 30 locations around town.
+There’s also a 180-mile-long greenway that runs throughout the city, 90 miles of which are off-road trails.
+The Greenway is very popular for cyclists who don’t want to fight traffic, and since most of us don’t travel with a bike, you can rent one from a mobile bike rental Bike the Greenway.
+Take a tour on wheels with Music City Adventure Co. or rent a Nashville B-cycle at one of more than 30 locations around town.
 Ride as long as you want and then drop it back off at any of the stations.
 It’s a great way to sightsee, enjoy the great weather and even sneak in a little workout all at the same time.
 Nashville has also three lakes close to the city center: Percy Priest Lake, Radnor Lake, and Old Hickory Lake.
-Rent stand up paddleboards from Nashville Paddle Co. or Paddle Up Nashville.
-Or kayak down the Cumberland River with River Queen Voyages or Cumberland Kayak & Adventure Company as you paddle by Nashville’s downtown skyline.
+Get out for an adventure on the water with Cap'n Dave's Water Sports or kayak down the Cumberland River with River Queen Voyages or Cumberland Kayak & Adventure Company as you paddle by Nashville’s downtown skyline.

-Music is a vital part of the city, enjoying it in the great outdoors somehow makes the music even sweeter.
+Music is a vital part of the city, and enjoying it in the great outdoors somehow makes the music even sweeter.
 Ascend Amphitheater, located in downtown Nashville, has a stellar lineup of diverse artists throughout the year.
-Music festivals including Live on The Green, Musicians Corner, Let Freedom Sing!
+Music festivals include Live on The Green, Musicians Corner, Music in the Vines, Let Freedom Sing!
 Music City July 4th, and Jack Daniel’s Music City Midnight: New Year’s Eve in Nashville are all performed under the Nashville sky.

-Take in a Nashville Sounds baseball game at the new First Horizon Park, check out Nashville SC at Nissan Stadium, or head to Arrington Vineyards to enjoy a vino amidst the rolling hills of Middle Tennessee.
+Take in a Nashville Sounds baseball game at First Horizon Park, check out Nashville SC at the new GEODIS Park, or head to Arrington Vineyards to enjoy a vino amidst the rolling hills of Middle Tennessee.
 Looking for fun for the whole family?
-Check out Nashville Shores waterpark, Treetop Adventure Park, Adventure Park at Nashville, or the Nashville Zoo which recently added the Soaring Eagle zip line experience.
+Check out Nashville Shores waterpark, Treetop Adventure Park, Adventure Park at Nashville, or the Nashville Zoo.